IT-for-Change/ela/README.md

 ### What is the AI in ELA?
 ELA uses the following AI and Machine Learning components
 - [pyannote](https://github.com/pyannote/pyannote-audio), for speaker diarization to separate learner and teacher speech in conversations
-- [whisper](https://github.com/openai/whisper), for spoken language identification and transcription
+- [whisper](https://github.com/openai/whisper), for spoken language identification and transcription of learner speech
-- [spaCy](https://spacy.io/), for natural language processing
+- [spaCy](https://spacy.io/), for natural language processing of transcribed learner speech
 - A custom grammar model built on the lines of [vennify](https://huggingface.co/vennify/t5-base-grammar-correction), supported by the [Errant](https://github.com/chrisjbryant/errant) library